AdventureLouis/Multi-tier-deploy-wordpress/Multi-tier-deploy-wordpress/README.md

-AWS deployment by leveraging the power of Infrastructure as Code (IaC) with Terraform!
+Multi-tier wordpress deployment in AWS  leveraging the power of Infrastructure as Code (IaC) with Terraform!
 <br>
 In this project I automated the entire process using Terraform.
 <br>